 In Bavaria, you will be joining a strong business community.
 Almost all large logistics companies are represented here: DHL, UPS, Schenker, Hellmann, Maersk, Hanjin Logistics, ProLogis and Goodman are just a few examples.
 The global players Dachser and DPD have their headquarters in Bavaria, and many foreign companies such as Amazon, Ingram Micro, Office Depot, NYK Logistics and Rexel have chosen to locate their distribution centres here.

-"transport logistic" in Munich makes Bavaria the home of the world's leading trade fair for logistics, mobility, IT and supply chain management.
-Bavaria's "Netzwerk Logistik" offers innovation platforms focused on specific topics, in order to bring experts from business and science together.
+“transport logistic” in Munich makes Bavaria the home of the world's leading trade show for logistics, mobility, IT and supply chain management.
+Bavaria's “Netzwerk Logistik” offers innovation platforms focused on specific topics, in order to bring experts from business and science together.
 It is open to anyone involved in the supply chain and is in contact with over 1,400 companies and research institutions in 12 European countries.
+As an umbrella brand, "Logistics Initiative Bavaria“ characterises the uniform appearance of logistics in Bavaria and serves as a means of coordination for the different networks in this sector.